zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

   - the TLS client certificate and key.
 This is only needed if you decide to use client certificates for your DB connection (some managed DB services support this, CloudSQL is an example).

+### Collect information from your secrets management service

+Using an external managed secrets management service like those offered by Google Cloud, AWS, Azure or HashiCorp Vault is optional, but is recommended if you are already using those cloud service providers.
+If omitted, ZenML will default to using the SQL database to store secrets.

+If you decide to use an external secrets management service, you will need to collect and prepare the following information for the Helm chart configuration (for supported back-ends only):

+For the AWS secrets manager:

+- the AWS region that you want to use to store your secrets
+- an AWS access key ID and secret access key that have provide full access to the AWS secrets manager service.
+You can create a dedicated IAM user for this purpose, or use an existing user with the necessary permissions.

+For the Google Cloud secrets manager:

+- the Google Cloud project ID that you want to use to store your secrets
+- a Google Cloud service account key that has access to the secrets manager service.
+You can create a dedicated service account for this purpose, or use an existing service account with the necessary permissions.

 ### Optional cluster services